Reactivity series

-In chemistry, a reactivity series (or activity series) is an empirical, calculated, and structurally analytical progression of a series of metals, arranged by their "reactivity" from highest to lowest.
+In chemistry, a reactivity series (or reactivity series of elements) is an empirical, calculated, and structurally analytical progression of a series of metals, arranged by their "reactivity" from highest to lowest.
 It is used to summarize information about the reactions of metals with acids and water, single displacement reactions and the extraction of metals from their ores.

 Table

 Going from the bottom to the top of the table the metals: